 Vail’s neighbor and classy Epic Pass sibling, Beaver Creek is often overlooked by day trippers.
 However, the ski resort is no joke, with three peaks to ride, and every type of challenge.

 Birds of Prey is the Olympic downhill run, if you’re looking for fast steeps, and brave enough to try it.
 Beginners and intermediates will have fun all over Beaver Creek’s 1,832 acres of terrain.
 The village is posh, and despite the extra drive in past Vail from the Front Range, parking here is free and you can get yourself a complimentary chocolate chip cookie at the base at 3 PM.

-Copper’s another one of Summit County’s big hitters, with 2,465 acres of terrain and a 2,601 foot vertical.
+Copper’s another one of Summit County’s big hitters and a locals’ favorite, with 2,465 acres of terrain and a 2,601 foot vertical.
 However, unlike the Vail-owned resorts, Copper Mountain is not on the Epic Pass, which everyone gets, so it’s less crowded.

 The terrain at Copper flows naturally from easy to hard, as you go west to east.
 This makes it easy for riders of all types to ski amongst their peers.
 And Copper has terrain of all types, from bumps and steeps, to cruisers and half pipes.
 The back side of the mountain features some impressive bowls, and even a free snowcat that’ll transport you to powder glory on select days.

 People love Breck.
 It’s one of the most popular mountains in the state, which is both a blessing and a curse.
 It’s loved by many because the terrain is awesome and the town is just epic.
 It’s disliked by folks who despise lift lines.